tuya/tuya-socket-ios-sdk/README.md

 [中文版](README_cn.md) | [English](README.md)

 > `TuyaSmartSocketKit` is mainly for iOS developers concerning Tuya cloud-to-cloud connection products.
-This project is launch to provide LAN connection between iPhones (hereinafter referred to as a phone) and hardware devices (hereinafter referred to as a device)and send dpCode in LAN to control communication.
+This project is launched to provide LAN connection between iPhones (hereinafter referred to as a phone) and hardware devices (hereinafter referred to as a device)and send dpCode in LAN to control communication.

 The Tuya device connection and control process is as follows: https://cdn.nlark.com/yuque/__puml/1de1d74497bdbb14a4debde42f3f3f34.svg